Heat Pump Water Heaters: Potential Drawbacks

 3. Environmental Impact

-While heat pump water heaters are more energy-efficient than traditional water heaters, they still have an environmental impact.
+While heat pump water heaters are more energy- than traditional water heaters, they still have an environmental impact.
 These units rely on electricity to operate, which means they indirectly contribute to greenhouse gas emissions if the electricity is generated from non-renewable sources.
 It is important to consider the source of your electricity and opt for renewable or clean energy sources whenever possible to minimize the environmental impact of a heat pump water heater.

 4. Performance in Cold Climates